woodstaylor/woodstaylor.github.io/_pages/research.md

 ### ![fishcode](/assets/images/fishcode.jpg) stream macroecology

-Streams and rivers are the most biodiverse (per unit area) ecological systems, and a disproportionate amount of biodiversity in these habitats is threatened by global change.
-My research seeks to understand ecological patterns and apply this knowledge to forecast effects of ongoing global change in these environments.
+Streams and rivers are the most biodiverse ecological systems per unit area, and a disproportionate amount of biodiversity in these habitats is threatened by global change.

-I focus on 3 common ecological responses to global change:
+I use publicly available data collected by professional researchers, community scientists, and government agencies to assess 3 common ecological responses to global change in streams at large spatiotemporal scales:
-+ shifts in species ranges toward higher elevations and latitudes
++ Shifts in species ranges toward higher elevations and latitudes
-+ shifts in body size toward smaller-bodied individuals
++ Shifts in body size toward smaller-bodied individuals
-+ shifts in seasonal life history/life cycle events toward earlier timing
++ Shifts in seasonal life history/life cycle events toward earlier timing

-I use publicly available data collected by professional researchers, community scientists, and government agencies for my research to assess these hypotheses at large spatiotemporal scales.

 <img src="/assets/images/TVA_fish_5.6.jpg" alt="tnfish" width="600"/>